 Figure 1: Schematic of the geothermal data center cooling system consisting of: 1) borehole heat exchangers, 2) wellfield glycol circulation pump, 3) glycol heat exchanger, 4) building circulation pump, 5) geothermal heat pump, 6) air blower, 7) hot air return, 8) cold air supply, 9) IT equipment, and 10) computer room.

 The data center cooling system was equipped with a comprehensive monitoring and data acquisition system, which recorded relevant temperature, flow, and power consumption data in 5-minute intervals over a period of 43 days from August 15 to September 27, 2017.
 This data was used to estimate the values of parameters used in Equations 1 to 6, which were listed in Table 1.
 The nominal cooling capacity of heat pump per stage QC,nom was calculated as an average over all times when the heat pump was on and the indoor temperature was within 1 ºC from 26.7 ºC.
 The heat pump can operate in two stages: at half-load (n = 1) or full-load (n = 2), with respective cooling capacities of approximately 15.8 kW and 31.6 kW.
 The electricity use of IT equipment was not directly measured, so the amount of heat generated by the IT equipment QIT was inferred from other measurements.
 The following procedure was used to calculate QIT and the thermal resistance R: for each time interval, the difference in the temperature of the ambient and indoor air ∆T was calculated.
-All recoded data were categorized into 2 ºC bins based on ∆T and the average cooling load for each bin was calculated.
+All recorded data were categorized into 2 ºC bins based on ∆T and the average cooling load for each bin was calculated.
 The data was binned to reduce the noise due to transient start up behavior of the heat pumps.
 The average cooling load was then plotted as a function of ∆T and a linear function was fitted to the data providing a coefficient of determination R2 of 0.99.
 The QIT was set equal to the y-intercept of this function i.e. the cooling load for no heat transfer through the building envelope.
 The slope of the linear fit indicated the sensitivity of the cooling load to ∆T, and therefore R was calculated as the inverse of the slope.
 Lastly, thermal capacitance C was calculated by fitting the frequency of indoor temperature fluctuations from the model to experimental data for a period when the ambient temperature was stable and within 1 ºC from the indoor temperature.
 Due to negligible heat losses during this time, the heat load from equipment was set equal to the average cooling duty.

 Table 1: Values of the model’s parameters obtained from the experimental measurements.